Kediri kingdom: Kadiri

-The name "Kadiri" or "Kediri" also comes from the Sanskrit word Khadri which means India Mulberry (Morinda citrifolia), locally known as pacé or mengkudu tree.
-The bark of morinda produces a brownish-purplish dye for batik-making, while its fruit have medicinal values.
-Similar named city also known, Kadiri in Andhra Pradesh, India.
+The name Kadiri or Kediri the correct reading is Kadhiri, also thought to come from the word Sanskrit word Khadri which means India Mulberry (Morinda citrifolia), locally known as pacé or mengkudu tree.
+The bark of morinda produces a brownish-purplish dye for batik-making, while its fruit has medicinal values.
+A similar named city is also known Kadiri in Andhra Pradesh, India.